Ohio State/Career Record: 455-74 (.860) Big Ten Record: 152-12 (.927) Big Ten Tournament Record: 39-7 (.848) NCAA Tournament Record: 41-16 (.719)

 Perhaps one of Tucker's proudest moments as a head coach came when he mentored senior Chase Buchanan and sophomore Blaz Rola to the 2012 NCAA Doubles Championship title in Athens, Ga.
 The Buckeye duo not only owned the No. 1 doubles ranking throughout the 2012 campaign, but the pair made history when they became the only doubles team in NCAA annals to win all three major collegiate championships in one season - D'Novo/ITA All-America Championships, USTA/ITA National Indoor Championships and NCAA Championships.
 He nearly had another doubles championship in 2014 when the duo of Peter Kobelt and Kevin Metka made a run to the finals before falling.

-In the Big Ten Conference, 24 Buckeyes, including recent honorees, Chris Diaz, Kobelt, Hunter Callahan, Kevin Metka and Ralf Steinbach, have been named All-Big Ten recipients under Tucker's tutelage.
-Additionally, three student-athletes have earned Big Ten Athlete of the Year accolades - Vince Ng (2003), Koniecko (2008, '09) and Buchanan (2010, '11), while four were awarded with Big Ten Freshman of the Year honors - Joey Atas (2004), Koniecko (2006), Justin Kronauge (2007) and Rola (2011).
+In the Big Ten Conference, 25 Buckeyes, including recent honorees, Chris Diaz, Hunter Callahan, Kevin Metka, Ralf Steinbach and Mikael Torpegaard, have been named All-Big Ten recipients under Tucker's tutelage.
+Additionally, three student-athletes have earned Big Ten Athlete of the Year accolades - Vince Ng (2003), Koniecko (2008, '09) and Buchanan (2010, '11), while five were awarded with Big Ten Freshman of the Year honors - Joey Atas (2004), Koniecko (2006), Justin Kronauge (2007), Rola (2011) and Mikael Torpegaard (2015).